LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 functions that take `VkImage` objects as parameters, and if the layer does not support those new functions, an application that uses both the layer and the new extension will have undefined behavior when those new functions are called (e.g. the application may crash).
-This is becaues the lower-level layers and ICD won't receive the handle that they generated.
+This is because the lower-level layers and ICD won't receive the handle that they generated.
 Instead, they will receive a handle that is only known by the layer that is wrapping the object.